skingan/gc_cov_2/README.md

 1. Reference sequence in fasta format
 2. FAI index for reference
-3. HiFi reads in fasta
+3. index sorted BAM or reads mapped to reference

 # Output